 Who else is involved?

-In Fife, Conduit Scotland works with Citizens Advice and Rights Fife, Jobcentre Plus, Fife Gingerbread, the Scottish Welfare Fund, Fife’s credit unions and other relevant organisations to provide advice and services that are tailored to individual customer needs.
+In Fife Citizens Advice and Rights Fife, Jobcentre Plus, Fife Gingerbread, Fife’s credit unions and different organisations provide advice and services that are tailored to individual customer needs.

-These shops have desks for support agencies and partners so customers can chat and receive advice.
+The shops have desks for support agencies and partners so customers can chat and receive advice:

-Customers can also apply online and over the phone.
-The phone line is open from 8.30am – 5pm Monday to Friday.
+Customers are also able to apply online and over the phone.

 They are also important to the local economy because they recycle income to benefit the wider community.

-The customer support provided by Conduit Scotland – in addition to the advice already available through our local support agencies – includes ways to build financial resilience: day to day budgeting, building savings and being able to cope with unexpected costs.
+The customer support provided includes ways to build financial resilience – day to day budgeting, building savings and being able to cope with unexpected costs – and the local credit union forms a very important ‘next step’ for people working to manage their finances.

 Who holds the money?

-Conduit Scotland holds the cash for the loans.
-Fife, Falkirk and West Lothian councils have contributed to the service.
-We also have staff who are based in Scotland’s Improvement Service to help promote the service and measure its impact on residents over its first year of operation.
+Fife Lamps holds the cash for the loans.
+Each council has contributed to the service.
+During this first year of operation we also have staff to help promote the service and measure its impact on residents.

-This loan illustration shows the difference in terms, and loan interest, between a loan through this service compared to other lenders.
+This loan illustration from Conduit Scotland shows the difference in terms, and loan interest, between loans through this service compared to other lenders.

 How do customers apply for a loan?